senees/scidec/README.md

-# Scientific to decimal number format converter
+# Number converter from scientific notation

-This library parses the input text containing a number in scientific format like
+The library converts the input text containing a number in scientific notation, e.g:

 ```
 1234.5678e-2
 ```

-and converts it to a number, represented by the following tuple
+to number, represented by the following tuple:

 ```
 (sign, mantissa-hi-64-bits, mantissa-lo-64-bits, exponent)